 Does household electricity consumption respond only to the existence of peak-demand-hour price increases rather than to the magnitude of their marginal changes under Time-Of-Use (TOU) electricity pricing?
 The answer is yes if different types of electricity consumption are not taken into account separately.
-This paper re-explores the impact of TOU rates on residential electricity consumption with a different approach: by decomposing household electricity consumption into two different channels of consumption, which are classified according to their dependence on outdoor temperatures---i.e., consumption for non-temperature-control and temperature-control uses.
-I determine TOU-price-inducing change in each of the two distinct categories by applying Difference-In-Differences-style (DID-style) spline regression specifications to 30-minute interval metering data collected from an experiment in Ireland.
-My empirical results demonstrate that residential consumers sensitively respond to the marginal growth in peak-demand-hour price under the TOU tariff structure, while the high sensitivity is masked due to the opposite directional changes in the two types of electricity consumption.
-Moreover, my analysis also shows that the two channels of household electricity consumption evolve differently, and nonlinearly, according to daily heating degree days and the point electricity is consumed in time.
-Those multidimensional dynamics of residential electricity consumption under TOU tariffs imply that adopting autonomous heating control systems or augmenting additional across-day variations to the price scheme is required to maximize the benefits of TOU electricity pricing.
+In this paper, I re-examine the impact of TOU rates on residential electricity consumption with a different approach.
+Specifically, I decompose household electricity consumption into two different channels of consumption: consumption for non-temperature-control and temperature-control uses.
+I determine TOU-price-induced changes in both channels of consumption by applying Difference-In-Differences-style (DID-style) spline regression specifications using 30-minute interval metering data collected from an experiment in Ireland.
+My empirical results demonstrate that residential consumers are in fact quite sensitive to incremental changes in the peak-demand-hour price under the TOU tariff structure.
+However, this sensitivity is masked due to the opposite directional changes in the two channels of electricity consumption – i.e. peak non-temperature control consumption falls as the peak price increases while temperature control consumption during the peak hours actually increases slightly as the peak price grows.
+Moreover, my analysis reveals that the two channels of household electricity consumption evolve differently, and nonlinearly, according to daily heating degree days and the point electricity is consumed in time.
+Those multidimensional dynamics of residential electricity consumption under TOU tariffs suggest that adopting autonomous heating control systems or augmenting additional across-day variations to the price scheme is required to maximize the benefits of TOU electricity pricing.